 Here’s another product that you can’t get enough of, wipes!
 Some great options that you can get are Pampers Pure, Honest, Rascal + Friends, and Water Wipes.

 Another tool that can be a lifesaver is a Nursing App.
 The one that I recommend is Sprout Baby and Baby Tracker Pro.
-The first few visits to the pediatrician are filled with the doctor asking how many times a day baby pees and poops, how often baby eats, how long does baby eat, etc. The lack of sleep and exhaustion of having a newborn can make it hard to remember and keep track of everything.
-An app makes it so much easier for you to log eating and diapering.
+The first few visits to the pediatrician are filled with the doctor asking how many times a day baby pees and poops, how often baby eats, how long baby eats, etc. The lack of sleep and exhaustion from having a newborn can make remembering and keeping track of everything hard.
+An app makes it much easier to log eating and diapering.
 The apps are only a few dollars, which is well worth the price, and there are even some free ones too.

 10. Nursing Pillow

-Breastfeeding pillows are a nursing mom’s best friend since they provide relief to your back, neck, spine, shoulders, and arms.
-The primary function of the pillow is to bring your baby closer to your body and closer to your breasts.
-This is obviously important if you want your little one to get a good latch and keep you comfortable during the process.
+Breastfeeding pillows are a nursing mom’s best friend since they relieve your back, neck, spine, shoulders, and arms.
+The primary function of the pillow is to bring your baby closer to your body and your breasts.
+This is important if you want your little one to get a good latch and keep you comfortable during the process.
 It also can be a great option if you are recovering from a C-section.
 It protects the incision site and keeps direct pressure off of your incision, which helps it heal faster.
 My favorites are Boppy, My Brest Friend, and the Nook Niche.

-Babies spit up all the time, so it’s good to have a nice, thick burp cloth that can soak and hold all of it.
-I have tried many different kinds, but honestly, the product I prefer the most is Gerber’s cloth diapers, and I use them as burp cloths.
-I know that they aren’t the cutest, but I promise that they can absorb much more and that they will be your favorite too.
+Babies spit up all the time, so it’s good to have a thick burp cloth that can soak and hold all of it.
+I have tried many different kinds, and the product I prefer the most is Gerber’s cloth diapers, and I use them as burp cloths.
+I know they aren’t the cutest, but I promise they can absorb much more and will be your favorite too.
 My second favorites are the Burpy Bibs from aden + anais, and I recently discovered these awesome, super soft, and inexpensive muslin burp cloths!

-Babies don’t actually need to take a bath very often since they don’t get very dirty, but when they do, it’s nice to have some good smelling natural body wash that is made for your baby’s delicate skin.
+Babies don’t need to take a bath very often since they don’t get very dirty, but when they do, it’s nice to have some good smelling natural body wash made for your baby’s delicate skin.
 The Honest Company and Mustela are great brands to get for your newborn.

 13. Breastmilk Storage Bags

-If you plan on pumping your breastmilk, you will need to be able to store it.
-Instead of keeping each amount you pumped in a breastmilk collection bottle, I recommend that you purchase breastmilk storage bags.
+If you plan to pump your breastmilk, you will need to store it.
+Instead of keeping each amount you pumped in a breastmilk collection bottle, I recommend purchasing breastmilk storage bags.
 This way, you will save much more for future use and emergencies.
 Also, you can donate extra breastmilk if you have them frozen in your storage bags!
 Here are two brands of collection bags that you can purchase: Medela Pump & Save Bags and Lansinoh Breastmilk Storage Bags.
 Kiinde Twist Pouches are also awesome for pumping milk straight into a storage bag!

 14. Breast Pump

-It’s unrealistic to think that you are ALWAYS going to be able to nurse your child.
+It’s unrealistic to think you will ALWAYS be able to nurse your child.
 You may need to give your nipples a break from your baby nursing and pump instead.
-You may want to catch up on some sleep or run some errands or want your partner or a family member to help with feeding the baby, etc. Thank goodness we have breast pumps so women can still give their babies breastmilk even when they cannot nurse.
+You may want to catch up on some sleep, run some errands, or want your partner or a family member to help feed the baby, etc. Thank goodness we have breast pumps so women can still give their babies breastmilk even when they cannot nurse.
 The pumps that I love are the Motif Medical Luna, Medela Freestyle Breastpump, and Spectra S2.
 Instead of owning your own, there are also hospital-grade breast pumps that you can rent too.

 Baby bottles are obviously essential to have when preparing for your baby.
-I love Dr. Brown’s bottles, but if you decide to formula feed your baby, a great bottle for on the go is the PopYum bottle.
+I love Dr. Brown’s bottles, but if you decide to formula-feed your baby, an excellent bottle for when you’re on the go is the PopYum bottle.
 You must check them out!

-You can’t expect to hold your baby all the time when he or she needs you.
-There are times in the day and night when you need both of your hands.
+You can’t expect to hold your baby all the time when they need you.
+There are times in the day and night when you need both hands.
 This is why I am a huge advocate for babywearing.
 I highly recommend adding a baby wrap or carrier to your postpartum essentials list!
 I love the Solly Wrap, Baby K’tan Active wrap, Wildbird ring slings, and the Lillebaby Complete Airflow.
-Some other brands that I really like are Ergobaby and Tula.
-You will be so grateful that you have a way to keep baby close and get the things on your to-do list done.
+Some other brands that I like are Ergobaby and Tula.
+You will be so grateful that you can keep your baby close and get the things on your to-do list done.

 Inside the womb, the baby hears so much!
-He/she hears your heart pumping, your breathing, your voice, your blood circulating, and more.
+They hear your heart pumping, breathing, voice, blood circulating, and more.
 It’s loud in there.
 Once they’re born, it can be so quiet.
-Hearing white noise is comforting to them, so this can really help them fall asleep.
-I highly recommend the Dohm White Noise Sound Machine, the Hatch Baby Rest+, and the Baby Shusher.
+Hearing white noise comforts them, so this can help them fall asleep.
+I highly recommend the Dohm White Noise Sound Machine, the Hatch Rest, and the Baby Shusher.
 Dohm is the Official Sound Conditioner of the National Sleep Foundation.
-And the Hatch Baby Rest+ has so many functions that can grow with your child.
+And the Hatch Rest has so many functions that can grow with your child.
 I also love how the Marpac Hush is portable and can go with you anywhere.

 19. Co-Sleeper

 Having some type of co-sleeper for your little one to room-in with you is a great option.
 A Moses basket like this is convenient for moving your babe from room to room.
-A couple of other great options are the HALO Bassinest swivel co-sleeper and the Snoo.
+Other great options are the HALO Bassinest swivel co-sleeper and the Snoo.